 Have Halloween candy left over?
-If you don’t have the time today to take it to a dentist near you, here are some recipes to help you turn cold, store-bought Halloween candy into warm home-baked desserts.
-I assume MNN readers got organic, fair trade versions of the popular candy and chocolate brands — so adapt the recipes as needed.
+If you don’t have the time to take it to a dentist near you, here are some recipes to help you turn cold, store-bought Halloween candy into warm home-baked desserts.
+No matter what versions of the popular candy and chocolate brands you bought, you should be able to adapt these recipes as needed.

-.
-In Salon.com, Linda Shiue shares her baking inspiration from “living green, San Francisco-style.”
+Leftover Halloween candy blondies.
+In Just a Taste, Kelly Senyei's recipe "stars a soft and chewy cookie-like base studded with a holiday’s worth of surplus sweets."
 You’ll need 1 cup coarsely chopped Halloween chocolate candy.
-Linda stuck to leftover chocolate bars, so it looks like bits 'o left over chocolate may work better than bits 'o candy corn for these blondies.
+Kelly stuck to chocolate treats and chocolate bars, so it looks like bits 'o left over chocolate may work better than bits 'o candy corn for these blondies.

-.
-For the lazy recycler, this recipe is unbeatable — because it basically consists of throwing all leftover candy into a pie crust band baking.
-"It’s not for the faint of heart….
-But in an admittedly guilty pleasure sort of way, this pie is actually pretty tasty,” writes recipe author Jessie Oleson in Serious Eats.
+Leftover Halloween Candy Pie.
+For the lazy recycler, this recipe is unbeatable — because it basically consists of throwing all the leftover candy into a pie crust and baking.
+"It’s not for the faint of heart ...
+But in an admittedly guilty pleasure sort of way, this pie is actually pretty tasty,: writes recipe author Jessie Oleson in Serious Eats.
 Enjoy responsibly.